Vipqix/music-discord-bot/README.md

 # 5. 📝 **Commands**
 ```
 /play <song>  - Play a song from YouTube
 /queue [song] - View queue or add a song
 /help         - Show all commands
+/disconnect   - disconnects the bot from the voice channel
 ```

 # 6. ❌ **Common Errors**